Toric $G$-Fano Threefolds: Introduction.

 \section{Introduction.}

-A normal projective algebraic variety is called \textit{Fano variety} if some positive multiple of its anticanonical Weil divisor is ample Cartier divisor.
+Let $X$ be an algebraic variety over the field of complex numbers $\C$ and let $G$ be a finite group.
+We say that $X$ is a $G$-{\itshape variety} if the action of $G$ on $X$ is defined by a homomorphism $G\to \Aut(X)$.

-Let $X$ be a Fano variety having at worst terminal singularities, $G$ a subgroup of $\Aut(X)$.
-We say $X$ is a $G$-\textit{Fano variety} if a rank of the $G$-invariant part of the class group equals one.
-Such varieties are important in studying of finite subgroups of Cremona group (see \cite{Prokhorov2009e}).
-Partial results on classification of $G$-Fano varieties were obtained by in \cite{Prokhorov-GFano-1}, \cite{Prokhorov-GFano-2}, \cite{Prokhorov-planes}.
+A $G$-variety $X$ is called $G$-{\itshape Fano} variety if singularities of $X$ are not worse than terminal, the anticanonical class $-K_X$ is ample and the rank of the $G$-invariant part of the class group $\Cl(X)^G$ equals one.
+Such varieties appear naturally in the study of many problems of the equivariant birational geometry (see \cite{Prokhorov2009e}, \cite{cheltsov2020toric}, \cite{cheltsov2015cremona}).
+Partial results on the classification of the $G$-Fano varieties were obtained in \cite{Prokhorov-GFano-1}, \cite{Prokhorov-GFano-2}, \cite{Prokhorov-planes}.

-A \textit{toric variety} over an algebraically closed field $\Bbbk$ is an algebraic variety $X$ containing a torus $T\simeq (\Bbbk^*)^n$ as a dense Zariski open subset such that an action of $T$ on itself extends to an algebraic action on $X$.
-Every toric variety can be described in terms of convex geometry.
-For details on the toric geometry see e.g. \cite{Cox2011}.
+A \textit{toric variety} is an algebraic variety $X$ containing a torus $T\cong (\C^*)^n$ as a dense Zariski open subset such that an action of $T$ on itself extends to an algebraic action on $X$.

-All toric Fano threefolds having at worst terminal singularities were classified by A. Kasprzyk in \cite{Kasprzyk2006}.
-The classification is given purely in terms of convex polytopes associated with varieties.
-There is a database of all toric Fano threefolds having at worst terminal singularities \cite{GRD}.

-Toric $G$-Fano threefolds appeared in different previous works.
-For instance, in \cite[(7.5.1)]{Prokhorov-GFano-1} Yu.
-Prokhorov introduced such variety: $V_{2,2}\subset \P^5$ an intersection of two quadrics in $\P^5$ given by equations \eqref{quadrics}.
-Some of them are well known, for example $\P^1 \times \P^1 \times \P^1$ or $(\P^1 \times \P^1 \times \P^1)/\sigma$, where $\sigma$ is an involution acting on $\P^1 \times \P^1 \times \P^1$ diagonally and faithfully on each factor.
-One variety from our list will be given purely in terms of fan \eqref{81/2}.
-In the following table the first column is a number of the variety in \cite{GRD}.
+In this work we classify the toric $G$-Fano threefolds.
+The main result obtained is the following.

-\begin{theorem} Let $X$ be a toric Fano threefold having at worst terminal singularities, $G$ subgroup of $\Aut(X)$, such that $\rk \Cl(X)^G=1$.
-Then there are following possibilities:
+\begin{theorem} Let $X$ be a toric $G$-Fano threefold.
+Then there are the following possibilities: